mjopenglsdl/small3d/README.md

 	compiler.version=15
 	compiler.runtime=MDd

-If you are using MinGW, you have to link dynamically to portaudio and gtest (run conan install with -o gtest:shared=True and -o portaudio:shared=True) and MinGW has to have pthreads installed.
+If you are using MinGW, you have to link dynamically to gtest (run conan install with -o gtest:shared=True) and MinGW has to have pthreads installed.

 Note on 3D models and textures
 ------------------------------